allan-bonadio/squishy_electron_4/docGen/docSrc/naturalWaves/naturalWaves.md

 <sta></sta>
 <img src=sinAndCos2.png class=leftSide style='width: 437px; height: 137px' />
-The way we describe these things mathematically is with trig functions: sine and cosine.
+The way we describe these things mathematically is with trig functions: *sine* and *cosine*.
+In formulas, the abbreviations are *sin*

 Sine and cosine are a quarter circle apart (or π/2 or 90°).
 You need both of them.